David O. Selznick: Accusations of sexual abuse

-Portrayal in film
+Portrayals in film and television

 Jonathan Shields, the lead character in the 1952 film The Bad and the Beautiful, was loosely based on Selznick, to the point that Selznick contemplated suing the makers of the film for defamation.

+Tony Curtis plays Selznick in the 1980 TV movie The Scarlett O'Hara War.

+Ron Berglas appears as Selznick in the TV movie RKO 281 (1999).
+Toby Leonard Moore plays Selznick in the 2020 film Mank.
+Both films are dramatizations of the events surrounding the making of Citizen Kane.

+Selznick appears as a character in the second season of the anthology series Feud, Capote vs. The Swans.
+He is portrayed by actor Scott Zimmerman.

 Death

-Selznick died on June 22, 1965 at age 63 following several heart attacks, and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
+Selznick died on June 22, 1965, at age 63 following several heart attacks, and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
 There he joined his older brother Myron Selznick (who had died in 1944) in the family crypt.

 For his contribution to the motion picture industry, David O. Selznick has a star on the Hollywood Walk of Fame at 7000 Hollywood Blvd in front of the historic Hollywood Roosevelt hotel.